A way to make Comfrey or Nettle tea without the smell.

 Put a good amount of plant material into the pipe.

 Place the slip on end cap onto the pipe to close it all up.

 There, you’ve made a liquid fertilizer manufacturing plant on a small scale.

 The idea is that the weighted bottle presses down firmly and slowly onto the mass of green material, squeezing the juice out.
 This then collects at the bottom and flows into whatever container is placed below it.

-I’ve used a bucket for the picture, but a container with a smaller opening is probably better.
+I’ve used a bucket for the picture, but a container with a smaller opening is better.
 That’ll help exclude bugs and contaminants.

 If you want to make it more robust:

-to make the setup a bit more robust, especially if you’re using larger diameter pipe, you may want to use a threaded joiner and lock nut instead of the rubber top hat or gasket in the bottom cap.
+To make the setup a bit more robust, especially if you’re using larger diameter pipe, you may want to use a threaded joiner and lock nut instead of the rubber top hat or gasket in the bottom cap.